swiftlang/swift-evolution/proposals/0030-property-behavior-decls.md

 (Note that, like `didSet`/`willSet` today, neither behavior implementation will observe changes through class references that mutate a referenced class instance without changing the reference itself.
-As written, the)
+Also, as currently proposed, behaviors would force the property to be initialized in-line, which is not acceptable for instance properties.
+That's a limitation that can be lifted by future extensions.)

 ### Synchronized Property Access